 How did Mr. Boss know that girls would be incredibly attracted to Rainbow Monkeys?
-Well he has a daughter who, according to Numbuh 1, has more Rainbow Monkeys than Numbuh 3.
+Well he has a daughter (Numbuh 86) who, according to Numbuh 1, has more Rainbow Monkeys than Numbuh 3.

-The constant exaggeration of "all the kids in the world" villains use seems a little less silly when you know that (as this trooper read somewhere) all 7 billion people on Earth could comfortably fit in Texas with the population density of New York.
+The constant exaggeration of "all the kids in the world" villains use seems a little less silly when you know that all 7 billion people on Earth could comfortably fit in Texas with the population density of New York.

-This troper was always a little confused as to why the KND always referring to each other by their Numbuhs in the treehouse or when off-duty, despite how they're so close.
-But then I remembered that, despite everything, they're still 10 years old.
+One might expect the KND to refer to themselves by their actual names instead of their numbers when they're off-duty, seeing as they're so close.
+But then again, they are still 10 years old.
 So they probably love calling each other by their really cool codenames.

-I always thought it was a little paranoid that the KND computer immediately came up with "Battle Ready Armor" as a backronym for "bra".
+It's a little strange that the KND computer immediately came up with "Battle Ready Armor" as an acronym for "bra".
 And some people might find it silly how the "crazy conspiracy" was coincidentally right.
 But, if you watch Operation: M.A.U.R.I.C.E., you'd see that the Kids Next Door had encountered teenagers wearing the armor before.
 They just didn't know that the suits themselves were bras, until Numbuh 2 submitted the information to the computer and it added it all up.
 Also, Teen technology could be a combination of KND and Adult technology.
 After all, Teens are considered the midpoint between Adult and Kid.
 The Acronym was probably a left over of the KND portion.

-My sister thought Numbuh 2 was being snobbish in Operation: T.R.I.C.Y.C.L.E. when Tommy scratched his bike.
+Some viewers thought Numbuh 2 was being snobbish in Operation: T.R.I.C.Y.C.L.E. when Tommy scratched his bike.
 But, if you read the comic prequel Operation: T.R.I.K.E., you'd see at the end that he made the bike with his Disappeared Dad.
 (Heavily implied to be dead in Operation: C.A.K.E.D.-F.O.U.R.)
-So of corse he'd get defensive about it.
+So of course he'd get defensive about it.

-As a child, I often wondered why the KND never seemed to put any effort into preventing themselves from aging, but then as I was thinking of a Kingdom Come based challenge for Fanfictions, it came to me; generations of kids have different likes and dislikes.
+Considering how horribly Adulthood is viewed, it's strange how the the KND never try to fight their own aging.
+But then, generations of kids have different likes and dislikes.
 Its hard for older kids to understand what younger kids like (For example, a fan of Ed, Edd n Eddy, Robot Jones and Dexter would not understand or like Uncle Grandpa the same way a younger kid would).
 If the KND did not change its operatives over time, they would eventually loose the ability to understand the very kids they protect;